cxjdavin/new-metrics-and-search-algorithms-for-weighted-causal-DAGs/README.md

 ## Experimental details

+Motivated by Theorem 7 of [CS23], we experimented on synthetic moral DAGs.

 ### Synthetic graph classes

-The synthetic graphs are random connected moral DAGs.
+The synthetic graphs are random connected moral DAGs of [SMG+20].
+See Section 5 of [SMG+20] for details.

 1. Erdős-Rényi styled graphs
 These graphs are parameterized by 2 parameters: $n$ and density $\rho$.
 Generate a random ordering $\sigma$ over $n$ vertices.
 Then, set the in-degree of the $n^{th}$ vertex (i.e. last vertex in the ordering) in the order to be $X_n = \max\{1, \texttt{Binomial}(n-1, \rho)\}$, and sample $X_n$ parents uniformly form the nodes earlier in the ordering.
 Finally, chordalize the graph by running the elimination algorithm of [KF09] with elimination ordering equal to the reverse of $\sigma$.